htnminh/AI-intro-project/README.md

 ### End-to-end rules to work in this project:
 - General rules
   1. (GitHub `fetch`) You must `fetch` every time before coding.
-  2. (GitHub `commit`) You should write a meaningful (and short) commit message.
+  2. (GitHub `commit` message) You should write a meaningful (and short) commit message.
-  3. (GitHub conflict) You must announce everyone if you cannot push because of files' conflict.
+  3. (GitHub files' conflict) You must announce everyone if you cannot push because of files' conflict.
   4. (Citation) Any copied content (code or text) must has a citation at the end of the file containing that content.
   5. (What did you do?)
 You should add a card to the `Done` column in the [project](https://github.com/htnminh/AI-intro-project/projects/1) after you have finished something.
 This will be easier for scoring later on.
 - Coding rules